Chairman, TIA Board of Directors

 As a 30-year veteran of Hasbro, David Hargreaves has been instrumental in growing Hasbro from a smaller toy and game manufacturer to a global branded play company and a top provider of a vast array of immersive offerings in entertainment, digital games and lifestyle products – all based on Hasbro’s beloved brands.

 As Hasbro seeks to strengthen its capabilities beyond toys and games, delving deeper into digital gaming, immersive entertainment experiences and lifestyle licensing, Mr. Hargreaves was appointed Hasbro’s Executive Vice President Chief Strategy Officer in February 2013.
 In this newly created position, Hargreaves will leverage his proven financial acumen and widespread business relationships to drive profitable growth against the backdrop of a rapidly changing global business environment.

 Hargreaves joined Hasbro in 1982 when the company reported $138 million in revenues and has held several positions within finance and operations, being appointed CFO in 2001 and COO in 2008.
 As CFO from 2001 to 2008, Hargreaves helped Hasbro to substantially improve its profitability and strengthened its balance sheet, and undertook several strategic initiatives to expand the reach of the company’s brands into digital gaming, movies and television.
 Hargreaves helped orchestrate the formation of a 50-50 joint venture with Discovery Communications to create The Hub, a new television network for kids and their families that launched on 10-10-10, and serves on the Board of Directors of The Hub.

 Prior to joining Hasbro, Hargreaves worked in the automotive industry with Ford of Europe, where he held a number of positions in finance and strategic planning, and in finance with DeLorean Motor Cars Limited.

-Mr. Hargreaves sits on the executive committee of the Board of Directors for the Toy Industry Association and serves on the board of trustees for the Toy Industry Foundation.
+Hargreaves sits on the Executive Committee of the Board of Directors for the Toy Industry Association and serves on the board of trustees for the Toy Industry Foundation.
 He is involved with a number of non-profit organizations and has been a board member of the Kent County YMCA and Capital City Community Centers.